 Mt.
 Hood Climb Service Day

-Mount Hood Climb Service Day begins with an all school gathering around the Belltower.
-From that point dozens of service learning groups are sent out with a celebration and a blessing.
-Locally, over fifty agencies benefit from the hands-on presence of OES ambassadors.
-Through our engagement with these agencies we remember our responsibility to care for children, the elderly, and people living in poverty, in hunger or without homes.
+Although our students perform service in many ways throughout the school year, Mount Hood Climb Service Day stands out as a cornerstone of our service-learning program.
+We send dozens of service-learning groups out with a celebration and a blessing.
+Locally, more than 50 agencies benefit from the hands-on presence of these OES ambassadors.
+Through our engagement with these agencies we remember our responsibility to care for children, the elderly, and people living in poverty, in hunger, or without homes.

 As an Episcopal school, we affirm that love is stronger than death.
 Throughout the year, as well as on this day, we seek ways to live out our mission to realize our “power for good.”
-By commemorating the community’s experience on the anniversary of the Mount Hood Climb, we reflect the justice, peace, healing and hope of which we are all capable.
+By commemorating the community’s experience on the anniversary of the Mount Hood Climb, we reflect the justice, peace, healing, and hope of which we are all capable.

 Though it’s been more than thirty years, we still ache from the experience and feel very protective of the memories of those we lost.
 But we also believe in healing and growing from our experiences, and the climb was a defining moment for the OES community.
 It’s a tragic and important piece of our history, and while time helps to heal, we will never forget who and what was lost 33 years ago.
 And we will learn and grow from this part of our history, because after all, we are a school first.